-- 1. Immediate confiscation of contraband/illegal substances or articles.

-- 2. Silent detention with a loss of school privileges, including after-school activities, assemblies, field trips and dances.
-A conference with parents/guardians, school administrator, guidance counselor and/or teachers will be required.

-- 3. In-school suspension with loss of school privileges as decided by a school administrator.

-- 4. Saturday or holiday detention.

-- 5. Restitution.

-- 6. Referral for substance abuse or other counseling

-- 7. Out-of-school suspension.

-- 8. Law enforcement may be notified.

-- 9. State agencies may be notified.
+- 1. Immediate confiscation of contraband/illegal substances or articles. - 2.
+Silent detention with a loss of school privileges, including after-school activities, assemblies, field trips and dances.
+A conference with parents/guardians, school administrator, guidance counselor and/or teachers will be required. - 3.
+In-school suspension with loss of school privileges as decided by a school administrator. - 4.
+Saturday or holiday detention. - 5.
+Restitution. - 6.
+Referral for substance abuse or other counseling - 7.
+Out-of-school suspension. - 8.
+Law enforcement may be notified. - 9.
+State agencies may be notified. - 10.
+Suspension, or in some events, expulsion. - 11.
+Strategies such as restorative conferencing, student reflection time, and conflict circles will be utilized when practicable and appropriate to hold individuals accountable for their behavior.
+Accountability means acknowledging what was done wrong, facing the people who were harmed, and repairing the harm in the community.

-- 10. Expulsion.